kingkool68/wordpress-better-plugins-plugin/readme.txt

 e.g.

-1. Upload the `rh-plugin-enhancement-pack` folder to the `/wp-content/plugins/` directory
+1. Upload the `better-plugins-plugin` folder to the `/wp-content/plugins/` directory
-1. Activate the Russell's Plugin Enhancement Pack plugin through the 'Plugins' menu in WordPress
+1. Activate the Better Plugins Plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==